-- (4) Enter the desired number (0 or 1) using the $\triangle / \nabla$ and OK keys. - (5) Press the OK key.
+- (3) Use the right and left arrow keys to move the cursor to the selector position to be modified. - (4) Enter the desired number using the 0 and 1 keys. - (5) Press the OK key.
 This operation saves the newly entered selector values onto the EEPROM and readies the machine for accepting an assurance mode switch number. - (6) Repeat steps (2) through (5) until the modification for the desired assurance mode switches is completed. - (7) Press the Stop/Exit key to return the machine to the initial stage of the maintenance mode. - NOTES: To cancel this operation and return the machine to the initial stage of the maintenance mode during the above procedure, press the Stop/Exit key. - If there is a pause of more than one minute after a single-digit number is entered for double-digit assurance mode switch numbers, the machine will automatically return to the initial stage of the maintenance mode. - Initializing the EEPROM with Function code 01 or 91 initializes the AMS switch settings.